 Unfortunately, a car AC systems' seals can weaken from time to time, with use and age.
 Its hoses can also degrade and break.
 Even a compressor can go bad occasionally.
 Luckily, when this starts happening, there will be signs to look for.

-Repair Your Acura AC System the Right Way -- with Genuine OEM Parts
+Save When You Repair Your Acura AC System With Genuine OEM Parts From Our Online Store

 Time for a fix or replacement?
 You can order what you need from our auto parts store, right here online.
 We sell only genuine Acura AC systems, so yours will come from your OEM guaranteed compatible with the model you drive.
+Even better, we price those parts well below the MSRP -- just click the "View Details" button to learn more!
 Buy now, and we'll ship it out to you in no time.

 - Search by a part name.
 Example: water pump.